-The results of laboratory testing indicate that the on-site soils possess a saturated resistivity of 6,400 ohm-cm, and a pH value of 7.4.
+The results of the electrical resistivity and pH testing indicate that sample of the on-site soils possesses an electrical resistivities of 1,400 and 12,730 ohm-cm and pH values of 7.4 and 8.5.
 These test results have been evaluated in accordance with guidelines published by the Ductile Iron Pipe Research Association (DIPRA).
 The DIPRA guidelines consist of a point system by which characteristics of the soils are used to quantify the corrosivity characteristics of the site.
 Resistivity and pH are two of the five factors that enter into the evaluation procedure.
-Redox potential, relative soil moisture content and sulfides are also included.
-Although sulfide testing was not part of the scope of services for this project, we have evaluated the corrosivity characteristics of the on-site soils using resistivity, pH and moisture content.
-Based on these factors, and utilizing the DIPRA procedure, the on-site soils are not considered to be corrosive to ductile iron pipe.
+Relative soil moisture content as well as redox potential and sulfide testing are also included in the DIPRA procedure.
+Although redox potential and sulfide testing were not a part of the scope of this investigation, we have evaluated the corrosivity characteristics of the on-site soils using resistivity, pH and moisture content.
+Based on these factors, and utilizing the DIPRA procedure, some of the on-site soils are considered to be corrosive to ductile iron pipe.
+Therefore, it is expected that polyethylene encasement will be required for ductile iron pipe.